JowiAoun/DirClean/README.md

 ### Configuration ⚙️

-Configurating the new location of a file extension can be done by navigating to `config/ext_mapping` and looking up the extension.
+Configurating a new location for a file extension can be done by navigating to `config/ext_mapping.txt` and looking up the extension.
+New file extensions can also be added.

+### Motivation 🚵

+I received an interview at [Nokia](https://careers.nokia.com/jobs/7750-7250-software-test-infra-student-101668) as a [7750/7250 Software Test Infra Student](https://careers.nokia.com/jobs/7750-7250-software-test-infra-student-101668), had all the technical & intrapersonal skills asked for, but had never wrote a single line of code in a `.sh` file.
+After the first interview, I had a genuine interest in the *bourne-again shell* and how easy it was to automate tasks with it.
+Looking around for a problem to solve, I found that my `Downloads/` directory was very unclean, with over a **hundred** different files dating back from 2 years ago!
+And so, I made this program in one day with the many added tools, and turned my more than a hundred files directory into 5 directories that I could easily organize after running a single command.

+I was also very fortunate to receive the internship at Nokia 😃!

 ### License 📄